chraibi/cellular_automata/README.md

 2. ASEP model
   - the theoretical fundamental diagram can be reproduced, see [figure](asep_fd.png).
 The size of the system should be reasonably high and the simulation time also.
   - *todo*: implement TASEP
-  - *todo*: implement sequential update with it all variants.
+  - *todo*: implement sequential update with all its variants.

 * How to use

 run

 ```
-python script -h
+python one_of_the_scripts -h
 ```

 to see the options.